Something Wild (1986 film): Plot

 Lulu confesses that her real name is Audrey and introduces Charlie as her husband to her mother, Peaches, at her Pennsylvania home.
 She appears as a demure blonde, having removed her brunette wig.
 She takes Charlie to her high school reunion, where a former classmate recognizes him as his office colleague.
 Audrey's violent ex-convict husband, Ray Sinclair, also appears and makes clear that he wants her back.
 After ditching his date, Ray takes Audrey and Charlie along while he robs a convenience store.
 He pistol-whips a clerk and breaks Charlie's nose.
 They drive to a cheap motel, where Ray forces Charlie to admit his wife left him (having learned this from Charlie's colleague at the class reunion).
 Realizing Charlie has deceived her, Audrey stays behind with Ray.

 Despite Ray warning him to stay away from him and Audrey, Charlie secretly tails the couple as they leave the motel.
 Charlie confronts Ray in a Virginia restaurant with several police officers seated nearby and threatens to reveal Ray's parole violations unless he allows Audrey to leave with him.
 He demands that Ray hand over his wallet and car keys and leaves the check with Ray to force him to stay behind as they flee.
 Ray is saved from this dilemma by a shop girl he had met earlier.

-Charlie takes Audrey to his Stony Brook, Long Island, home, but their idyllic suburban retreat is literally shattered when Ray hurls a patio chair through their sliding glass door.
+Charlie takes Audrey to his Stony Brook, Long Island, home, but Ray tracks them down and breaks in by hurling a patio chair through a sliding glass door.
 He severely beats Charlie and handcuffs him to the pipes under the bathroom sink before attacking Audrey.
 Charlie frees himself by pulling the pipes apart and strangles Ray with the handcuffs.
 During the scuffle, Charlie retrieves Ray's dropped knife.
 Ray dies when he accidentally impales himself on the knife Charlie is holding.
 Audrey is taken away for questioning when the police arrive.